BIRDS of AFRICA is available to download for FREE

 The App contains a wealth of detail including photographs, songs and calls, text and maps.
 It is primarily a field identification guide which includes the capability to record and upload sightings to a central database as well as allowing the user to maintain personal checklists.

 It is an asset of the African Bird Club.
-Go to the Store, search on Birds of Africa and follow the installation guidelines.
+Go to the Store and follow the installation guidelines.
 It has been tested on a variety of modern Android devices including Samsung Galaxy S7, S8, A8 and Tablet A6 as well as Huawei and Xiaomi devices, and Apple / IOS devices including iPad, iPhones 5S, SE, 6S and XS.

 The African Bird Club https://www.africanbirdclub.org is a UK registered charity dedicated to the education, communication and conservation of Africa’s birds.
 We would like to thank the following people and organisations for providing significant help to the project.